Did You Know?

 Governor signs Dutch Reach bike safety bill into law

 A bill that adds the Dutch Reach method to Illinois’ Rules of the Road manual and adds bike safety questions to the state driver’s license exam has been signed into law.

 The Dutch Reach method encourages drivers and passengers to use their far hand and reach across their body to open car doors after parallel parking, forcing people to look back for approaching cyclists and other traffic before exiting the car.
 Research shows it makes drivers and passengers more aware of approaching cyclists, helping prevent crashes and save lives.

-The bill (House Bill 5143), led by State Rep. Theresa Mah (2nd District, Chinatown), was co-sponsored by a bipartisan group of 20 legislators and passed both houses with strong, bipartisan majorities.
-Governor Rauner signed the bill into law on Friday.
+The bill (State Rep. Theresa Mah (2nd District, Chinatown), was co-sponsored by a bipartisan group of 20 legislators and passed both houses with strong, bipartisan majorities.
+Governor Rauner signed the bill into law on Friday.), led by

 Rep. Mah approached Active Trans in 2017 about working together on an Illinois bill after similar legislation passed in Massachusetts.
 Active Trans helped draft the bill in Springfield, and then we generated hundreds of constituent letters in support of the bill to state representatives, senators and Governor Rauner.

 Getting doored is never too far from the mind of people riding bikes in the Chicago region.
 This law is a good step towards reforming state policy to better reflect the needs and safety of all road users.